 The debate about whether a higher education in photography is relevant or even helps to get a job after graduation is one that has no clear answer.
-Many people would say it’s worth it, and just as many will say it isn’t.
+Many people would say it’s worth it and just as many will say it isn’t.
 Both sides have positive and negative points, but what can an education offer that self-learning cannot?
-Is a photography degree really worth it?
+Is a photography degree really worth pursuing?

 I like to think that I can see both sides of the argument.
 I have a Foundation Degree (more on that later) in Commercial Photography, but that was a conscious choice as a mature student while I was already a competent photographer and making (some) money from photography.
 I’ll explain why I chose the route I did and what I got out of it, but also what I have learnt outside of the university sphere.

 Before I get too far into this, here is a TL;DR: You don’t need a photography degree to be a professional photographer.